 Assessment Scores

+Institutions must provide clear information to applicants regarding how and if national assessment scores are considered as part of their admission process.
 Institutions will set a performance indicator which will represent the assessment score mid 50% range of their admitted class from the previous year.
 Institutions may use either SAT or ACT; or PARCC or Smarter Balanced when validated.
 Institutions may also choose to use a supplemental assessment including Accuplacer and Compass.

 Grade Point Average (GPA)

 Institutions will set a performance indicator which will represent the high school cumulative GPA mid 50% range of their admitted class from the previous year.
 Institutions will accept the GPA reported on the high school transcript.
 All GPAs will be correlated to a 4.0 scale.
-In cases of students entering without a GPA that can be calculated on a 4.0 scale, the institution will review the GPA within the context of the grading methodology used at the school (e.g., standards-based assessment, narrative assessment, definitions of “mastery” to progress, non-U.S. based grading scales); assessment scores and rigor will also be considered.
+In cases of students entering without a GPA that can be calculated on a 4.0 scale, the institution will review the GPA within the context of the grading methodology used at the school (e.g., standards-based assessment, narrative assessment, definitions of “mastery” to progress, non-U.S. based grading scales); rigor will also be considered as will national assessment scores if submitted.

 Rigor